 Validating the purpose of the proposed field trip.

-Insuring that funds are available in the division budget to defray the costs of the trip.
+Ensuring funds are available either in the division budget or through other sources to defray the costs of the trip.

 Forwarding approved requests to the office of Academic Services.

-Class III Field Trips – Field trips are activities conducted outside the boundaries of the Chabot-Las Positas Community College District, but within the State of California.
+Class III Field Trips – Class III field trips are activities conducted outside the boundaries of the Chabot-Las Positas Community College District, but within the State of California.

 Authorization.
 President of the College or designee.